stuartcryan/defaultbrowser-alfred-workflow/README.md

 ## Usage

 * db < browser >
-* Note - if you try to set the default browser that is already active as the default you will get no feedback.
+* Note - if you try to set the default browser that is already active as the default you will just get a notification.

 Browsers currently supported:
 * Chrome
 * Firefox
 * Opera
 * Safari
+* Chromium - New in V1.1
+* Canary - New in V1.1
+* SeaMonkey - New in V1.1

+## Troubleshooting

+If you are finding that you are seeing browsers listed that you have installed previously but no longer have on your system you will need to clear out all your default handlers.

+Unfortunately, this is the only solution I have found to date, you should research it in depth before you use it.
+The following command will re-initialise all the "handlers" OSX knows about and will therefore resolve the issue, it will also likely require you to set up all your custom file associations again.

+In other words... you do this at your own risk, I do not support this in any way shape or form...

+The command you will need to run on the terminal is: lsregister -kill

 ## Contributing